 Protect Your Content from Plagiarism

 Another concern for content marketers is plagiarism.
-If your team creates great content that attracts traffic to your site, the last thing you want is for another brand to capitalise off of it by using it as their own.
+If your team creates great content that attracts traffic to your site, the last thing you want is for another brand to capitalise on it by using it as their own.
 There are several ways to combat plagiarism in the online marketing world, so you can rest assured that there aren’t any issues with intellectual property theft.

 First, make sure that you include the copyright symbol on every page of your website to deter anyone from copying it.
 E-books, infographics and PDF downloads should also feature copyright symbols and even watermarks to prevent others from passing your content off as their own.